kudobuilder/kudo/docs/cli.md

 * `kubectl describe operatorversion upgrade-v1` (to get the current `PlanExecution`)
 * `kubectl describe planexecution up-deploy-493146000` (to get the status of the `Active-Plan`)

-Here, the overview of all available plans can be found in `Spec.Plans` of the matching `OperatorVersion`:
+Here, you can find the overview of all available plans in `Spec.Plans` of the matching `OperatorVersion`:

 ```bash
 $ kubectl describe operatorversion upgrade-v1